Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 We exploit the Norwegian compulsory schooling reform to validate our model in the following manner.
 First, as described in Section \ref{subsec:Data-Sample}, our model is estimated solely using data on individuals born 1955--1960 who were subject to the pre-reform education system, and is geared to capture the schooling system that exited pre-reform.
 Second, for the purposes of model validation, we constraint the choice sets in a modified version of our model where individuals cannot leave schooling before nine years to reflect the implementation of a nine year compulsory schooling.
 We then compare the predicted changes in education choices in our model to the observed differences in education choices across pre- and post-reform cohorts born 1955--1960, respectively.
 Finally, in order to provide an insightful and strong validation of our model, we focus on ``inframarginal'' responses beyond the new minimum schooling requirement.
 We focus on such responses as the reform is mechanically expected to induce increases in educational attainment up to the new minimum schooling requirement among those who otherwise would have had less than nine years of schooling, both in the observed data and in our model, while it is less clear how educational choices beyond the new minimum schooling requirement are affected. \\

 Figure \ref{Model validation} provides the results of our validation exercise.
-We compare the predicted changes in the fractions of individuals leaving with 12 years (high school degree) of schooling and 16 years (college), respectively, in model simulations pre- and post-reform to the corresponding changes observed in actual data.
-This exercise highlights the main motivation of our modelling approach as there are indeed changes in the distribution of education attainment across margins that are not directly affected by the policy reform, and the model does predict that there will be such ``inframarginal'' responses.
-We predict an increase in graduation rates of $3.2\%$ for high school and $0.3\%$ for college.
-In the validation sample, the share of individuals with a high school degree increases by 2.5\% and the share of college graduates by 0.3\%.
-Thus, our model predictions slightly exceed the increase in high school graduates, while we are spot-on for college graduation.
+We compare the predicted changes in the fractions of individuals with nine years of completed schooling or more but less than a high school degree, i.e., middle school, and the fractions of individuals with at least a high school degree, respectively, in model simulations pre- and post-reform to the corresponding changes observed in actual data.
+The middle school margin is directly affected by the reform as the compulsory schooling reform forces individuals to attend at least nine years of schooling.
+The high school margin on the other hand is not directly affected by the reform.
+The validation exercise highlights the main motivation of our modelling approach as there are indeed changes in the distribution of education attainment across margins that are not directly affected by the policy reform, and the model does predict that there will be such ``inframarginal'' responses.
+In panel (a), our model predicts an increase in the share completing middle school, which is the margin that is directly affected by the reform, of around 5\%.
+Additionally we predict that the share completing a high school degree or more by around 3\%.
+In the validation sample, the share of individuals with a middle school degree increases by 6.5\% and the share of individuals with at least a high school degree increases by around 2\%.
+Thus, our model predictions slightly overestimate the ``inframarginal'' responses, but is capable of reproducing the general patterns found in the validation sample.
+Considering the different ability groups separately, we show that we are able to predict changes for medium and high ability groups quite well, while our model overestimates the ``inframarginal'' responses for low ability individuals.
+Notably, the low ability group also has the fewest individuals who proceed until high school in the observed data, which renders the extrapolation that the reform induces in our baseline model more challenging for this group.
 In a nutshell, the predictions from our model line up with the observed changes.
 We return to these findings in Section \ref{subsec:Results-Policy}, where we provide additional evidence on economic mechanisms from our model that shed more light on the nature of these responses.